 It’s hard to summarise all the events of 365 days in one page and I don’t want to bore you with it, so I hope that gave you a better idea of what’s going on in my life beyond the pretty Instagram pictures!
 Time to move on to what’s in store for 2019!
 I want to set myself some goals and write them here, so that I can hold myself accountable for them when this time next year comes round.

 I want to earn more than my corporate salary.
 This may seem superficial but it’s important to set monetary goals for your own business when you’re self-employed.
-It would make me incredibly proud to earn more by working for myself and travelling the world than I did working the safe corporate job people said I was crazy to leave.
+It would make me incredibly proud to earn more by working for myself and travelling the world than I did when working the safe office job people said I was crazy to leave.

 I want to share what I’ve learnt about blogging.
 I wouldn’t be where I am today if it wasn’t for other bloggers sharing their knowledge online.
 In the past two years I spent a huge amount of time reading everything I could find about growing traffic to your blog, building a presence on social media and monetising your site.
 Some of the information out there is brilliant, other less so.
 I want to build a course where I’ll share everything a new blogger needs to succeed.
 If you’re a blogger reading this and would be interested drop me a note!

 I want to host a blog retreat.
 This idea has been on my mind for a while now and partly falls under the previous point too.
 While creating a course will be a great way to share my knowledge being able to teach what I know about blogging in person, while travelling with likeminded people will make it an even more fun experience.
 (Again, if you’re a blogger and would be interested in attending send me a message)!